 Student test scores are the basic ingredient of all PVAAS analyses.
 PVAAS is not involved in and has no control over test construction.
 Pennsylvania's assessment system performs a universal assessment of Pennsylvania standards, and the assessments are aligned to the appropriate standards that are sufficient for longitudinal modeling and prediction.
 Regardless, before using any tests in PVAAS modeling, rigorous data processing and analyses verify that the tests meet the following three criteria. :

-- They demonstrate sufficient stretch so that both low-achieving and high-achieving students can show growth.
+- They demonstrate sufficient stretch so that students with a history of lower achievement and those with a history of higher achievement can show growth.

 - They are aligned to state curriculum standards.